Japanese Mayo (Kewpie Style Mayonnaise)

 - Grapeseed oil: 1 cup of grapeseed oil or other neutral oil such as organic canola oil.

-How to make Japanese Mayo
+How To Make Japanese Mayo

 - Mix the ingredients.
 Put all the ingredients, except for the grapeseed oil, in a food processor and mix well until the dashi, sugar, and salt have dissolved.
 If you don’t have a food processor use a hand mixer or a whisk.